Pro baseball in Minnesota with fans in the seats? Yes, here come the Saints

 They played their home opener on July 7 not at their lavish downtown St. Paul home, CHS Field.
 Instead, they were 250 miles to the southwest in Sioux Falls Stadium, a venue reminiscent of Midway Stadium, as part of a two-team hub with the hometown Canaries.

 Finally, on Tuesday night, the Saints will be back in St. Paul to open a six-game homestand by facing the Fargo-Moorhead RedHawks.
-It will be in front of a maximum crowd of 1,500 to maintain social distancing, and fans are required to wear masks when not at their seats or while eating or drinking.
+It will be in front of a maximum crowd of 1,500 to maintain social distancing, and fans are required to wear masks unless they are at their seats or eating or drinking.

 “St. Paul is a special place,” Derek Sharrer, the team’s general manager, said with a sense of relief and excitement after a month away from home.